achilles-mantel/achilles-mantel.github.io/memory-bank/activeContext.md

 - Circular dependencies can cause subtle initialization issues that are difficult to debug
 - Error handling for browser APIs needs to be comprehensive to ensure good user experience
 - Setting limits on input values is important for preventing performance issues
+- Sound effects significantly enhance user engagement in educational applications
+- Separating features into distinct modules allows for easier expansion and maintenance
+- Creating complementary educational features expands the app's value and utility